Start My Answer

 Statute of Limitations on Debt in Georgia

-Summary: The Georgia statute of limitations on debt is six years for written contracts or credit cards and four years for oral and open accounts.
+Summary: The Georgia statute of limitations on debt is six years for written contracts and four years for oral contracts, open accounts, and credit card debt.
 If you’ve been sued for an old debt, use SoloSuit to respond to the lawsuit and assert the expired statute of limitations as one of your defenses.

 The statute of limitations is a law that governs the deadline that creditors and debt collectors have to sue someone for debt.
 In other words, it is the length of time a creditor or debt collector can take you to court for a debt you owe.